 Like this post?
 Share the energy savings and pin this image!

 Wondering what else in your home is using more energy than it should?
 Grab a Kill A Watt Electricity Usage Monitor and you will be able to tell exactly which appliances and devices in your home use the most electricity.
+You’ll also want to make sure that you have a decent electrician to help you out when ever things don’t work in your house (you can check out someone like this domestic electrician in Perth, hopefully you won’t be overusing your appliances if you can see how much you’re using them though).
 Then, you can work on using those less often, or replace them with more efficient versions.
 There are so many ways to decrease your energy usage all winter long, and they don’t require a large investment or handyman status.
 And just think…with all the money you save, you can start thinking about that summer vacation!